moderatorwes/Midnight/README.md

 Select the Humble Squid Theme as this was the site I used to start off with.

 Assets
-* Open up the Assets folder and download these two files
+* Open up the Assets folder and download the files
 * Upload the files to the Assets area in ZenDesk

 CSS